appcircleio/appcircle-docusaurus/docs/publish-integrations/ios-publish-integrations/send-to-app-store.md

 ---
 title: Send to App Store
-metaTitle: Send to App Store
+description: Submit your iOS application to the App Store with Appcircle
-metaDescription: Send to App Store
+tags: [publish, ios, app store]
 sidebar_position: 1
 ---